Didn't You Kill My Brother?: Plot

 The story begins with Carl Moss about to be released from prison after serving five years of a 30-year sentence for complicity in two murders.
 He was granted early parole because of his astounding educational achievements while in prison.
 He has become engaged to his parole officer and sociology teacher, Pauline Sneek, who wants to use him as an example of her work, to advance herself socially and professionally.

 Upon Carl's release, Pauline arranges a job for him at a community centre as an "unstructured activities co-ordinator".
 Carl discovers that the centre has equipment that could be used to train young people in manufacturing and technology, but when he enthuses on its educational potential, Pauline retorts: "I don't want to go on Wogan with a man who makes things – this isn't the seventies.
 Anyway the CBI would never stand for it.
 If I catch you making things you'll be back inside pissing in a tin pot before you can say Amnesty International!"

 Carl begins to teach teenagers how to use the equipment, and together they manufacture bicycles, which angers Sterling, who runs a bicycle theft ring.
 Sterling conspires with their mother to bring about Carl's demise, and in a confrontation at the Community Police Over-60s Reggae Night, one of the brothers is killed, although it is not totally clear whether it is Carl or Sterling.

 Single

 Sayle also performed a song called "Didn't You Kill My Brother?" which was released as a single.
-A music video was also filmed.
+A music video was also filmed, which was broadcast in the US and Canada, despite the series not airing in those territories at that time.
+As in the episode, Sayle plays multiple characters in the video.